Quarks-IISc/blog/_posts/ramblings_on_epistemology_science_and_cognitive_biases.md

 **ALEX:** _[blinking]_ King Polyphemus, you honor us with your generous offer.
 Alas, we are but humble philosophers who seek nothing but the wisdom of great minds.
 We would seek your wisdom in resolving a minor disagreement between my wife and I.

-**ALEX sneaks a glance at HELEN.
-She rolls her eyes, feet tapping impatiently, but raises the conch shell to POLYPHEMUS.
-He peers down curiously at it.**
+Alex sneaks a glance at Helen.
+She rolls her eyes, feet tapping impatiently, but raises the conch shell to Polyphemus.
+He peers down curiously at it.

 **HELEN:** Do conch shells house the spirits of Poseidon’s water nymphs or Zeus’ wind aurae?